gzt/CholWishart/cran-comments.md

-This is a resubmission.
-I believe I have fixed all the links apart from one mentioned below (which is an issue with the reference provided by DOI itself).
+This is a minor update fixing the person("john doe") issue.

 ## Test environments
 * local Fedora install, R 4.0.5